bpaskin/AppConnect-With-MQ/README.md

 The `ARG` values for the MQ Client and MQ information needs to be updated for the specific environment.

+The `trust.cer` needs to be the trusted certificate for the targeted MQ QMGR

 #### BUILD:
 ```
 docker build -t ace -f Dockerfile .